cirrax/puppet-postfixadmin/README.md

 Just include the postfixadmin class and add some hiera definitions....

-Details about the configuration possibilities are docomented in the classes.
+Details about the configuration possibilities are documented in the classes.

 ## Manage domains using cli

 using postfixadmin::cli::create_admin

 using postfixadmin::cli::create_domain

 using postfixadmin::cli::create_aliasdomain

 you can create admins, domains and aliasdomains using puppet.